lc0des/ln-node/README.md

 * rnd hash for tor, plus automatic wire during setup time
 * sensitive services only accessable by localhost
 * wire bitcoind with tor (support for clearnet AND tor network)
+* wire lnd with tor
+* wallet creation at runtime

 ## Todo

+* wire RTL with ln-node
 * wire Thunderhub with ln-node
-* wire RTL with ln-node
-* wire lnd with tor

 ## Disclaimer
 Run at your own RISK!
 I do not take any responsibility for you loosing any funds or alike.
 This software is provided AS-IS.